SFDO-Community-Sprints/Nonprofit-Salesforce-How-To-Series/README.md

 # DaVinci Resolve AI Video Template

+*(🚀 Fully Cross-Platform: Works identically on Windows, macOS, and Linux)*

 This template acts as an automated "video factory" that transforms a simple text script into a fully-synced, professional DaVinci Resolve timeline with high-quality neural voiceovers and editable titles!

 ## How It Works (The AI Engine)